odecci-dev/govla-front-end/KC/Readme.txt

 Seventh Commit:
 • Sprint 3 Revisions
 - Adjustments: Moved the Assets and Properties, Appliances and Bank Accounts after the Job Information Container

+June 22, 2023 (Thursday)
+First Commit:
+• Login Page
+- Adeed a transition when focused on input field